 The graph on the left shows the number of exceedances of each parameter per year (values above the established guidelines).
 The combined effect of these exceedances lower the overall WQI score for each year.
-Phosphorus exceeded the guidelines most often at this site, and often by a wide margin.
-E. COLI E. coli levels surpassed the 235 MPN/100 mL guideline for Canadian Recreational Water Quality nine times in the past five years at this site.
+Iron and phosphorus exceeded the guideline most often at this site.
+E. COLI E. coli levels surpassed the 235 MPN/100 mL guideline for Canadian Recreational Water Quality 21 times in the past five years at this site.
 The presence of E. coli in water is a common indicator of fecal contamination.